4naama/navigen-go/docs/navigen-spec.md

 • Ownership-based capabilities are revoked immediately.

 Effects of ownership expiry:
-• Dashboard analytics revert to public visibility.
+• Dash access becomes blocked for that LPM (no analytics shown).
 • Profile editing is disabled.
 • Campaign control (pause/resume/finish) is disabled.